How to Sell a House By Owner in Vermont (2026 Update)

 When you sell your house with a Realtor, you may have to pay as much as $11,877 on a median home of $395,900, in agent commissions.

-However, with Houzeo, you can list your home for just $249—that’s less than a day at a theme park.
+However, with Houzeo, you can list your home for just $299—that’s less than a day at a theme park.
 You can save around $9,627 on the listing agent fee and use it to buy a snowmobile, or add a stone fire pit for those crisp Vermont evenings.

 What Are the Legal Requirements for Selling Your Vermont Home By Owner?

-When selling your home by owner, disclose all known issues and use state-approved contracts that meet legal standards.
-A pre-listing inspection and real estate attorney can help ensure transparency, proper documentation, and a smooth closing with a valid deed transfer.
+Opting for a pre-listing inspection and a real estate attorney can help ensure transparency, proper documentation, and a smooth closing with a valid deed transfer.

-- Complete Required Seller Disclosures: Vermont law mandates sellers to disclose any known issues affecting the property.
+• Complete Required Seller Disclosures: Vermont law mandates sellers to disclose any known issues affecting the property.
 This includes past repairs, environmental hazards, structural problems, and lien information.

-- Use State-Specific Contracts: Use Vermont-specific real estate contracts, such as those provided by the Vermont Realtors Association.
+• Use State-Specific Contracts: Use Vermont-specific real estate contracts, such as those provided by the Vermont Realtors Association.
 The forms should comply with state law and outline essential terms and contingencies.

-- Consider a Pre-Listing Home Inspection: Although optional, a pre-listing inspection reveals property conditions upfront, helping you disclose issues and negotiate with informed buyers.
+• Consider a Pre-Listing Home Inspection: Although optional, a pre-listing inspection reveals property conditions upfront, helping you disclose issues and negotiate with informed buyers.

-- Engage a Real Estate Attorney: While not mandatory, a Vermont real estate attorney can help you review contracts, prepare closing documents, and ensure legal compliance throughout the selling process.
+• Engage a Real Estate Attorney: While not mandatory, a Vermont real estate attorney can help you review contracts, prepare closing documents, and ensure legal compliance throughout the selling process.

-- Understand Deed Requirements: Vermont recognizes several deed types, including statutory warranty deeds and special warranty deeds, which transfer ownership.
+• Understand Deed Requirements: Vermont recognizes several deed types, including statutory warranty deeds and special warranty deeds, which transfer ownership.
 Deeds must be properly signed, notarized, and include a legal property description to be valid.

 To sell your house without a Realtor while meeting legal requirements, you must disclose all known material facts and provide the mandatory state notice.